Relintai/pandemonium_engine_docs/community/contributing/contributing_to_the_documentation.md

-**Pull Requests should use the** `master` **branch by default.** Only make Pull Requests against other branches (e.g. `2.1` or `3.0`) if your changes only apply to that specific version of Godot.
+**Pull Requests should use the** `master` **branch by default.** Only make Pull Requests against other branches (e.g. `2.1` or `3.0`) if your changes only apply to that specific version of Pandemonium.

 Though less convenient to edit than a wiki, this Git repository is where we write the documentation.
 Having direct access to the source files in a revision